 The exhibition is accompanied by the most comprehensive publication to date on this subject, with contributions by Vincenzo de Bellis and Jadine Collingwood, Walker Art Center; Manuel Cirauqui, Guggenheim Bilbao; Hendrik Folkerts, Art Institute of Chicago; Emma Lavigne, Palais de Tokyo, Paris; and Catherine Wood, Tate Modern, London.
 Designed and published by the Walker, the catalogue includes more than 400 illustrations, from spectacular color images to rare archival documentation.
 Now available in the Walker Shop.

-Curators: Vincenzo de Bellis, curator and associate director of programs, Visual Arts; with Jadine Collingwood, curatorial fellow, Visual Arts
+Vincenzo de Bellis, curator and associate director of programs, Visual Arts; with Jadine Collingwood, former curatorial assistant, Visual Arts; and William Hernández Luege, curatorial fellow, Visual Arts.

 The Paradox of Stillness: Art, Object, and Performance is organized by the Walker Art Center.
 Major support is provided by the Andy Warhol Foundation for the Visual Arts.

 Additional support is provided by the Edward R. Bazinet Charitable Foundation, Ellen and Jan Breyer, Carlo Bronzini Vender, James Cahn and Jeremiah Collatz, Stephanie and Reilly Dillon, Steve and Kathy Kloves, the David and Leni Moore Family Foundation, Donna and Jim Pohlad, Seda North America, and Susan and Rob White.

 Presentations of works by Vanessa Beecroft, Pier Paolo Calzolari, Lara Favaretto, and Pietro Roccasalva are supported by Q-INTERNATIONAL, Fondazione La Quadriennale di Roma.